-Topical Interferon Alpha-2b is a developmental product candidate for the treatment of certain skin/mucosal lesions caused by human papilloma virus ("HPV"), based on the Company's proprietary BiphasixTM technology (see "BiphasixTM Topical Formulation System" above).
+Topical Interferon Alpha-2b is a developmental product candidate for the treatment of certain skin/mucosal lesions caused by human papilloma virus ("HPV"), based on the Company's proprietary Biphasix[TM] technology (see "Biphasix[TM] Topical Formulation System" above).
 To date, the Company has completed three Phase II clinical studies with Topical Interferon Alpha-2b; two in patients with HPV-positive, low-grade cervical dysplasia and one in patients with HPV-positive ano-genital warts.

-The Company has received IND approval by the FDA to conduct a U.S. Phase II/III clinical trial of Topical Interferon Alpha-2b in low-grade cervical dysplasia patients, as well as CTA approval by the Bundesinstitut fur Arzneimittel und Medizinprodukte ("BfArM") and conditional CTA approval by the Medicines and Healthcare Regulatory Authority ("MHRA") to conduct an identical European Phase III confirmatory trial in Germany and/or the United Kingdom respectively.
+The Company received IND approval by the FDA to conduct a U.S. Phase II/III clinical trial of Topical Interferon Alpha-2b in low-grade cervical dysplasia patients, as well as Clinical Trial Application ("CTA") approval by the Bundesinstitut fur Arzneimittel und Medizinprodukte ("BfArM") and conditional CTA approval by the Medicines and Healthcare Regulatory Authority ("MHRA") to conduct an identical European Phase III confirmatory trial in Germany and/or the United Kingdom respectively.